Sponsored content. Produced in partnership with Visit Napa Valley and Wine Spectator.

 When the CIA says garden-to-table they're not using it as a slogan.
 That produce was in the ground this morning.
 The plate is the evidence.

 Weekend brunch, Saturday and Sunday from 10:30, is the Oxbow District's most poorly kept secret.
-The Bloody Mary is made from scratch and is exactly the drink anyone needs after a night of going too hard on the valley's more serious wine lists.
+The Bloody Mary is made from scratch and feels especially well suited to the table—savory, composed, and an easy companion to any course.
 The patio fills with a mix of locals and visitors who've done their research.
 Lemon ricotta pancakes.
 Smoked trout Benedict.
 A breakfast plate put together by cooks who clearly eat breakfast themselves.

 Happy hour—Wednesday through Friday, 4 to 6—is a smart pre-dinner stop.
 Small plates and cocktails that show off the kitchen's range without requiring a full commitment.
 The outdoor bar at dusk, olive trees overhead, the Napa River a short walk away—it is the sort of wine country evening that makes people reconsider their flights home.